If you have an upcoming move, you may need some tips to help streamline packing for moving house!

 A simple way of streamlining the packing process is to allow yourself space and time to fully concentrate on the task.

-So it may be worth putting the cat in a separate room, making sure the dog stays in the yard and sending the kids off to a babysitter’s house for a bit while you focus on packing.
+So it may be worth putting the cat in a separate room, making sure the dog stays in the garden and sending the kids off to a babysitter’s house for a bit while you focus on packing.

 Not only will you be able to concentrate more, but having no pets or kids around also minimizes the risk to those pets or kids who might get in the way and get hurt when objects are getting moved.